Breast reduction liposuction

 AFTER: Areolas appear smaller; nipples sit closer to armpit.

-The ‘before and after’ photographs on Dr Joni Feldman’s website illustrate examples of the types of procedures Dr Feldman provides, along with the results received.
+The ‘before and after’ photographs on Dr Joni Feldman’s website illustrate examples of tumescent liposuction under local anaesthesia.
 Results may vary, depending on the individual.
 Any surgical or invasive procedure carries risks.
+Read more about surgical risks here.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 Why have a breast reduction/lift?

-If you have heavy breasts, you are likely very aware of the difficulties they cause.
-Heavy, enlarged breasts can cause several problems for women, including:
+If you have heavy breasts, you are likely aware of the difficulties they can cause.

 Finally, some women opt for breast reduction surgery due to asymmetry – when one breast is noticeably larger than the other.